SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/authentication/saml/keycloak.md

 The following content may be useful if you're using Keycloak as a SAML Identity Provider.

+To integrate Keycloak (Identity Provider) with SonarQube (Service Provider), both sides need to be configured.

 ## Keycloak server configuration
 Create a new SAML client